MarthGimenzo/bread-baking-advisor/README.md

 - Assesors are free to try submitting data for testing purposes, this will make the viewed data inaccurate.
 - When the Bread Baking Adviser has been assessed, it will be translated to Dutch as it is only used by Dutch users.
 - The Bread Baking Adviser won't be edited untill fully assessed.
+- The purpose of the JSON files stored in the assets/data folder are not used by the website and are only stored to be viewed by assessors.
+These are examples of different sets of data used for testing purposes.
+They will be deleted after the project has been assessed.

 ## Credits